Capitol Limited: Former stops

 The Capitol Limiteds original routing west of Pittsburgh included Ohio stops in Canton, Crestline, and Lima; and Indiana stops in Fort Wayne, Valparaiso, and Gary.
 Amtrak dropped Gary as a station stop on April 28, 1985.
 On April 27, 1986, Amtrak added Warsaw, Indiana, located between Valparaiso and Fort Wayne.
 All these cities lost service when Amtrak re-routed the Capitol Limited north through Toledo on November 11, 1990.
 For a year, a dedicated bus connection was offered between Fort Wayne and Waterloo, Indiana.

 Between March 2, 1982, and April 7, 1991, the Capitol Limited stopped in McKeesport, Pennsylvania, located in the Monongahela Valley southeast of Pittsburgh.
 At the time the Port Authority of Allegheny County operated the "PATrain" commuter rail between McKeesport and downtown Pittsburgh.
 The Port Authority ended the service in 1989, citing low ridership.
 Amtrak followed suit a year later, noting that on average one passenger boarded at McKeesport per trip during the train's final months of service at that station.
 Station platform track was subsequently removed, and the facility became an all-bus terminal.

 Route details

-Between Washington and Pittsburgh, the Capitol Limited mostly follows the historic B&O route along narrow river valleys hemmed in by steep slopes, including the upper Potomac, Youghiogheny, and Monongahela Rivers.
+Between Washington and Pittsburgh, the Capitol Limited mostly followed the historic B&O route along narrow river valleys hemmed in by steep slopes, mainly the Potomac River from Washington to Cumberland, then Wills Creek to just before Meyersdale, and then the Youghiogheny River most of the way to Pittsburgh.
 Rail trails parallel much of this route, often on the opposite banks.
 The route straightens and levels out from Ohio onward.

-Westbound trains leave Washington before the afternoon rush and arrive in Chicago in the morning, while eastbound trains leave Chicago in early evening and arrive in Washington in early afternoon.
+Westbound trains left Washington before the afternoon rush and arrived in Chicago in the morning, while eastbound trains left Chicago in early evening and arrived in Washington in early afternoon.

-The Capitol Limited operates over the following Amtrak, CSX Transportation, and Norfolk Southern Railway trackage:
+The Capitol Limited operated over the following Amtrak, CSX Transportation, and Norfolk Southern Railway trackage: